obfusk/srvbak/README.md

   want to consult the tar documentaion for information about this flag as well as the use of wildcards and slashes.

+  If you use cpbak, follow its instructions (which includes creating a srvbak user), and then use `chgrp_to=srvbak` in srvbakrc to allow the srvbak user read access to the backup.

 []: }}}1

 ## Run